SheldonLarsen/Sudoku/README.md

   * -xy or -XYType    (This Runs all files in the XYType Folder.
   * -fringe or -hard  (This Runs all files in the FringeTests  Folder.
   * -h or -help       (This Help.)

+#### Warning:
+The FringeTests folder has various puzzles some test the different sizes (4x4, 16x16, etc.) However, there are two other specialized puzzles.
+The file ar_puzzle_9x9_HH_01.txt is the hardest puzzle made for humans it was created by Arto Inkala.
+The other file ar_puzzle_CH_01.txt is the hardest for this algorithm.
+This puzzle will take more than an hour to solve.